kksniak/ml4h_project_1/README.md

 ### Running the Code
 For reproducing the results from the report, a script has been provided that trains and evaluates the models, and saves the results in the `results/` directory.

+**Note that complete reproducibility is not guaranteed across platforms, as described in the [PyTorch documentation](https://pytorch.org/docs/stable/notes/randomness.html).
+Thus, you may observe slight deviations in the results compared to those of the report.**

 Run this script from the root directory with `python code/main.py`.

 The script uses the following options from `config.py`: